Citizen Left: History

 Christian Left was part of the Unidad Popular coalition, and declared itself to be a revolutionary party of Christian and Humanist tradition, and in favour of constructing socialism.
 It tended to agree with the radical wing of the Unidad Popular (the leftist majority of the Socialist Party and parts of the MAPU).
 After the 1973 coup, the party members were subject to arrest and torture, like people from other leftist groups.
 The party's militants continued operating together with and within left-wing groups.
 After democracy was restored in Chile in 1990, most of the militants joined the Socialist Party while others continued as the Christian Left party.

-In 2003, IC became a member of the political alliance "Together We Can Do More" (Spanish: Juntos Podemos Más), together with the Communist Party of Chile and the Humanist Party.
+In 2003, IC became a member of the political alliance "Together We Can Do More" (Spanish: Juntos Podemos Más), with the Communist Party of Chile and the Humanist Party.
 Their joint presidential candidate in 2005 was Tomás Hirsch of the Humanist Party.
 The second national congress of the Christian Left took place in 2006.
 The activists chose Manuel Jacques as the president of the Party.

 On 3 October 2007, it started a process to re-enter the Political Party Registry (Spanish: Registro de Partidos Políticos), from which it was removed in 1989, for not having obtained enough votes to continue as a legal party.
 The process ended successfully on 25 May 2008, when the Electoral Service (Servicio Electoral) of Chile re-registered it as a legal political party.

 In 2012 formed a party with other political leftist movements called Citizen Left.
 On the eve of the 2013 presidential election, the Citizen Left joined the opposition pact Nueva Mayoría and supported the presidential candidacy of Michelle Bachelet, formalizing its existence to change the legal name of the Christian Left in the Electoral Service.
 In 2018, Citizen Left merged with MAS Region to become MAS Citizen Left.